2stacks/freeradius-django/docs/README.md

 Note: The master branch of the django-freeradius project is included as a submodule for integration testing with Docker.

 #### Edit Settings
+The freeradius-django and postgres containers can be customized with environment variables set in docker-compose.yml

-Create local settings file for customizing the django server
+To run the full stack with docker-compose you must first create a settings file for the django server's database connection.
 ```bash
 cp ./django-freeradius/tests/local_settings.example.py ./django-freeradius/tests/local_settings.py
 ```